vtj0cgj/cats/README.md

 # cats
-A vault application to store data securely in.
+A cryptography program to freely encrypt and decrypt files of your choosing